piguy21/Visual-Bitcoin/README.md

 2. Great UI
 3. Awesome user experience

-Visual Bitcoin uses Python, HTML, CSS, JavaScript to make realtime graphs that show you the price of Bitcoin over a week, month and year.
+Visual Bitcoin uses Python, HTML, CSS, JavaScript to make realtime graphs and tables that show you the price of Bitcoin over a week, month and year.

+Future Plans
+1. Getting data for more than one Cryptocurrency
+2. and much much more...